-The grade scheme is already outlined in the table above.
+The distribution of grades is already outlined in the table above.
 I reserve the right to modify some aspects of it, depending on progress made as we go along, but the weight that each field carries will remain the same (quizzes will still count for 10% of your grade etc).
 The grading scheme is as follows: